 A private lawyer may be the best choice if you want a customized approach to your legal matter.
 A large law firm may be a better option if you are looking for experience and the backing of a large firm.

-Know more about, How long does an attorney have to return a retainer?
+Know more about How long an attorney has to return a retainer.

 What are some drawbacks to the law profession?

 - Long Hours: As law professionals, you must work very long hours.
-Often working late into the night and working on weekends also.
-This can be especially difficult for those with family obligations.
-As it can be hard to balance work and family life.
+I am often working late into the night and working on weekends.
+This can be especially difficult for those with family obligations, as balancing work and family life can be hard.

 - Limited Career Opportunities: Generally, law professionals are limited to legal practice.
-You may find it challenging to switch careers.
-If they become dissatisfied with their current career.
+You may find it challenging to switch careers if you become dissatisfied with your current career.